buildpacks/rfcs/text/0000-remove-stacks.md

 ### Validations

-Buildpack base image metadata specified in `buildpack.toml`'s `platforms` list are validated against the runtime and build-time base images.
+Buildpack base image metadata and packages specified in `buildpack.toml`'s `platforms` list are validated against the runtime and build-time base images.

 Runtime and build-time base image packages are no longer validated against each other.